grc-iit/labstor/readme.md

 source ~/.bashrc
 ```

+These scripts will modify your .bashrc
+When uninstalling, make sure to remove SCSPKG and Jarvis from your bashrc.

 ### 1.1.
 Emulating PMEM

 If PMEM is not provided on the machine, Linux's PMEM emulator can be configured in GRUB as follows: